-- Market order: with a market order you may instruct to execute a trade of a certain size as promptly as possible at the prevailing market price.
+- Market order: With a market order, you may instruct to execute a trade of a certain size as promptly as possible at the prevailing market price.
 Market orders are executed without regard to price changes.
 Therefore, if the market price moves significantly during the time it takes to fill your order, the order will most likely be executed at a price substantially different from the price when the order was entered.
 Certain exchanges do not support market orders.
 If you place a market order in these markets, we will automatically translate the order to an aggressive limit order within a certain percentage limit "in the money".
 You have responsibility to check if the order is traded in the market after order entry.
 If you experience or suspect any errors with the order contact us immediately. - Limit order: With a limit order, you set the maximum purchase price, or minimum sale price, at which the trade is to be executed.
 As a limit order may be entered away from the current market price, it may not be executed immediately.
 By placing a limit order you give up the certainty of immediate execution in exchange for the expectation of getting an improved price in the future.
 Limit orders may be routed to an exchange automatically.
-Where a limit order is placed in a share admitted to trading on a regulated market, we shall not be obliged to publish that limit order if it cannot be immediately executed under prevailing market conditions.

-- Stop order: different from a limit order, a stop order allows selling below the current market price or buying above the current market price if the stop price is reached or breached.
-A stop order is therefore a "sleeping" order until the stop price is reached or breached. - Trailing stop order: the trailing stop order is a stop order as described above but the trailing stop price moves according to parameters you set in the order.
-This way the trailing stop can be used to sell if the price drops more than a specified distance from the highest price traded or to buy if the price trades above a set level from the lowest traded price. - Stop Limit Order: A stop limit order is a variation of a stop order with a lower (higher) limit price to suspend trading if the price falls (rises) too far before the order is filled restricting trading to a predefined price range. - Spread Filters: in order to ensure stop orders are not filled at unreliable prices during short periods with abnormally wide bid/ask spreads caused by, for instance, release of key economic figures we implement spread filters preventing order execution when spreads exceeds certain levels. - Algorithmic order: an algorithmic order is an order executed by an automated strategy according to specific parameters or conditions.
-Algorithmic orders are intended to minimize the market impact created from placing larger orders or achieving a recognized trading benchmark.
-The orders can also be used to follow a volume participation or in general to achieve a better overall execution.
+Where a limit order is placed in a share admitted to trading on a regulated market or traded on a trading venue, we shall not be obliged to publish that limit order if it cannot be immediately executed under prevailing market conditions. - Stop order: A stop order is an order to buy or sell a financial instrument once the price of the instrument reaches a specified price, known as the stop price.
+When the stop price is reached, a stop order becomes a market order.
+A buy stop order is entered at a stop price above the current market price.
+A sell stop order is entered at a stop price below the current market price.
+A stop order is therefore a "sleeping" order until the stop price is reached or breached.
+Sell stop orders are generally used to limit a loss or to protect a profit on a financial instrument.
+In order to ensure stop orders are not filled at unreliable prices during short periods with abnormally wide bid/ask spreads caused by, for instance, release of key economic figures we implement spread filters preventing order execution when spreads exceeds certain levels. - Trailing stop order: The trailing stop order is a stop order as described above but the trailing stop price moves according to parameters you set in the order.
+This way the trailing stop can be used to sell if the price drops more than a specified distance from the highest price traded or to buy if the price trades above a set level from the lowest traded price.
+We may allow you to further customise the manner in which your stop (or stop-limit orders) are triggered.
+You may change the trigger method to include or exclude certain trigger criteria based on your specific trading objectives. - Stop-limit order: A stop limit order is a variation of a stop order with a lower (higher) limit price to suspend trading if the price falls (rises) too far before the order is filled restricting trading to a predefined price range.
+Once the stop price is reached a stop-limit order becomes a limit order that will be executed at a specified price (or better).